 After freshening up, it’s time to get out and explore Zermatt a bit.

 Zermatt is one of the highest ski resorts in the world, the town nestled snugly at 5,276′.
 Zermatt is at the very southern edge of Switzerland, and skiers are able to ski freely between Switzerland and Italy at Matterhorn Glacier Paradise, the highest cable car station in Europe at 12,739′.
-This high up, there is snow 365 days as a year, so when I went in September there was no shortage of life and skiers in this booming little town.
+This high up, there is snow 365 days a year, so when I went in September there was no shortage of life and skiers in this booming little town.

 With two-million visitors a year, Zermatt is the kind of place that has more hotel beds than people actually living there, and it makes Lauterbrunnen look like a sleepy hamlet.
 While Zermatt is small enough to traverse by foot, there are plenty of shops (some reallllllyyyy expensive), restaurants, and even a Matterhorn Museum to keep you occupied as you explore the home of the Matterhorn (more on that in a bit).

 In the middle of town, you will find the Matterhorn Museum – Zermatlantis, housed in a blue glass geometric mountain (A+ for theming).
 This is the place to hear the legend of the people who lived (and died) trying to climb the Matterhorn (“meadow peak”), including the severed rope during the first ascent in 1865 where four of the seven climbers fell to their deaths.
 Eek.

 The museum is really immersive, with turn-of-the-century buildings you can explore with artifacts inside (actually most the museum is underground!), to make you really feel like you’re getting ready for your own climb!
 The museum is only open until 6pm, so make it a priority to stop here first.